History and Mission

 Volunteers in Medicine America (VIM America) began in Hilton Head, South Carolina.
 In the early 1990s, one out of three people who lived on Hilton Head Island had no access to health care, a rate twice the national average.
 At the same time, retired medical personnel including physicians, nurses, dentists, expressed an interest in finding a way to continue practicing their profession on a voluntary, part-time basis to help those without access to medical care.

 In 1994, under the leadership of founder Dr. Jack McConnell, these two groups were brought together to open the first VIM clinic.
 Word spread nationally about the success of the Hilton Head VIM clinic.
 In response to requests for assistance in replicating the VIM Model, Dr. McConnell created a separate nonprofit to assist interested communities in launching their own VIM clinic.
-Today, this organization is known as the Volunteers in Medicine national office.
+Today, this organization is known as the Volunteers in Medicine America.

 Founder, Dr. Jack McConnell tells his story about starting the

 first Volunteers in Medicine clinic in Hilton Head, South Carolina.